I built this because I kept watching the same mistake get made — from every side of the table.

 Every seat taught me something different about how WMS selection actually works.
 And how badly it tends to go.

-As a vendor, I watched founders ask exactly the questions we were trained to answer well.
+As a vendor, I watched buyers ask exactly the questions we were trained to answer well.
 They missed the ones that would have told them the truth.

 As an implementer, I inherited selections made against operational pictures that were never accurate to begin with.